Game industry in the UK and Scotland – dream destination, but why?

 List of studios in Scotland – https://scottishgames.net/companydirectory/

-UK has been well-renowned for games talent, and pioneer in AI, VR/AR, and mobile.
-It has been ranked as the world’s third-best country for its ability to attract, retain, train, and educate skilled workers (according to the Global Talent Competitiveness Index, published by INSEAD in 2017).
+UK is famous for games talent, and pioneer in AI, VR/AR, and mobile.
+As the world’s third-best country, it attracts, retains, trains, and educates skilled workers (according to the Global Talent Competitiveness Index).
 Among the UK’s creative screen-based industries, video games delivered the highest rate of labor productivity in 2016 at £83,800 a year.
 UK higher education is also a strong supporter of the games industry.
-Sixty universities or colleges provided 215 undergraduate and 40 master video game courses throughout the UK in 2014 (source: Creative Skillset quoted by Ukie).
+Sixty universities or colleges provided 215 undergraduate and 40 master video game courses throughout the UK in 2014 (Creative Skillset).
 Of these, 23% were in London, 18% in the West Midlands, and 16% in Yorkshire and the Humber.

 So if you are thinking ‘VR games London’ and/or ‘VR experiences London’ then you’re on the right track.
-The VR/AR market in the UK is doing rather good, with numbers that are coming from job search platforms shows that there has been an increase of 6% on average each month in vacancies.
-With top locations being, yes we are talking here about- London (32% of vacancies), second Manchester, then Cambridge, Hemel Hempstead (rank due to Epson’s HQ), and Bristol (home of VRWC).
+The VR/AR market in the UK is doing rather good.
+With numbers coming from job search platforms there has been an increase of 6% on average each month in vacancies.
+Top locations being London (32% of vacancies), Manchester, Cambridge, Hemel Hempstead (due to Epson’s HQ), and Bristol (home of VRWC).

-The UK games industry directly employs 20,430 FTEs in development, publishing, and retail roles, which contribute £1.52bn indirect GVA to the economy (source: Ukie).
-It is estimated that a further 26,241 jobs are indirectly supported by game studios.
+Game industry in the UK and Scotland directly employs 20,430 FTEs in development, publishing, and retail roles.
+It contributes £1.52bn indirect GVA to the economy (source: Ukie).
+Further 26,241 jobs are indirectly supported by game studios.